RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 Many law schools offer a Law and Literature course.
 Most of them contain a collection of the predictable works that Judge Richard A. Posner complained about in his book [*Law and Literature: A Mistaken Relation*](http://www.amazon.com/Law-Literature-Richard-A-Posner/dp/0674032462).
-Even our own Roscoe Pound edited a well-regarded anthology called *Law in Action: An Anthology of the Law in Literature* (New York:Crown, 1947)
+Even our own Roscoe Pound edited a well-regarded anthology called *Law in Action: An Anthology of the Law in Literature* (New York: Crown, 1947)

 What might be called a clich&eacute; Law and Literature reading list would include works like Shakespeare's *The Merchant of Venice*, Camus' *The Stranger* or *The Fall*, Frank Kafka's *The Trial*, excerpts from Dostoevsky's *Crime and Punishment*, a rereading of *To Kill A Mockingbird*, Truman Capote's *In Cold Blood* and so on.